- About Us

 Native Plants Available to You!

-There are two ways to purchase plants.
+There are three ways to purchase your plants.

 1. Year round for planting/restoration projects with a quantity of 500 or more plants.
 Plants become available in January.
 For more information on purchasing plants for projects, please contact Al Craney at the District.

-Here's how our plant sales operation works:
+How our plant sales operation works:

 Our native plants come from the Plant Materials Center (PMC) that is owned by the Washington Association of Conservation Districts (WACD) and provides high quality conservation grade plants, shrubs, and services that benefit natural resources.
 Their 60-acre bare-root nursery located in Bow, where the Skagit Conservation District’s plant sale is held every year, produces over 70 species of quality conservation seedlings and cuttings.
 The Plant Materials Center provides plants to all the Conservation Districts around the state of Washington.